 Beware of Shrinkage!

-[This is part of our How to Paint Moldings series.]
+[This is part of my How to Paint Moldings series.]

 When to Use Caulk

 Use caulk on very small gaps or holes, because caulk will shrink a bit when it dries.